Assimila/f4r-bulk-recycling-model/numerical_stability.md

 #### 4a.
 Delay temporal aggregation

-Compute the integrated fluxes on a per-timestep basis, then apply temporal aggregation.
+Compute the integrated fluxes on a per-timestep basis (x, y, t), then apply temporal aggregation (x, y).
 This should capture co-variability of wind and humidity at height more accurately.

 #### 4b.
 Delay vertical integration

-Interpolate vertical / pressure level data onto the secondary grid before computing the integrated fluxes.
+Interpolate vertical / pressure level data (x, y, z) onto the secondary grid before computing the integrated fluxes.
 This should capture orographic effects and wind shear more accurately.